 Faculty from Weill Cornell Medical College and partnering institutions representing a diversity of medical disciplines sit on this committee.
 They meet regularly and review each project proposal primarily for scientific merit, the need for CTSC resources, and the amount of research support requested.

 PIs are welcome to attend the portion of the meeting during which their application is discussed.
-Please contact Juan Cordero, MD (Protocol Review & Regulatory Manager) in advance if you would like to attend.
+Please contact Pankaj Patel (Protocol Review & Regulatory Manager) in advance if you would like to attend.
 After the review, the TRAC may suggest changes that need to be made to the study before it can be approved.
 When you receive your review, please contact us if you have any questions or concerns.

 Please contact Pankaj Patel (646-962-8154) with any questions about patient care-related budgeting or the information below.